Types of network devices to use when you build a network

 Hub

 A hub acts as a multiport repeater on a network.
-Hubs are used to connect more than one device and structure the layout of a network.
-For example, you can cascade hubs to create network branches, or as an endpoint to create a star layout with multiple-user-type devices.
+Hubs are used to connect more than one device and to structure the layout of a network.
+For example, you can cascade hubs to create network branches, or use as an endpoint to create a star layout with multiple-user-type devices.
 Hubs contain multiple ports that act as an input/output Ethernet connection between the hub and a network device.
 A hub can operate at only one speed, which is the speed of the slowest network device on the network.
 It doesn't interpret or filter data packets, and sends copies of each data packet to all attached devices.

 Types of hubs